Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

-The AFD oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses within the 20-minute time constraint, and knowing exactly what AFD panels are evaluating before you walk in that room.
+Oral board rewards candidates who understand how panels think — not candidates who memorize answers.
+Preparation means understanding the scoring criteria, practicing structured responses within the 20-minute time constraint, and knowing exactly what panels are evaluating before you walk in that room.

 Already ready to prepare the right way?